Council Approval and Shade Sails

 Council approval differs between from local government areas but is almost always handled by the planning department so you should always contact them first for your local laws.

-From our experience, Shade sails are typically exempt if:
+From our experience, shade sails are typically exempt if:

 • the shade sail consists of permeable material